Bed-e/SBA1_BenWilson/readme.md

 -3 pages
 -dozens of different css selectors
 -at least 10 unique html tags
+-a table of images in the gallery page
 -two forms (one to submit an image, and one to send a message) -a dropdown menu within the compose message form
 -Text and images on each page